genesiscommunitysuccess/docs/docs/04_tutorials/02_excel-to-genesis/04_excel-tut-4.md

 Run `genesisInstall` again to install these changes.

 You now have a basic server that you can access from a web front-end.
-The event handler, the request server and the dataserver only provide the simplest functions, but the data is exposed so that a front end can be created and connected.
-The event handler, for example, provides very simple insert, modify and delete events.
+The Event Handler, the request server and the dataserver only provide the simplest functions, but the data is exposed so that a front end can be created and connected.
+The Event Handler, for example, provides very simple insert, modify and delete events.

 Of course, this is really just a beginning - you can go into the code and introduce all kinds of sophistication.